Ian Hunter (actor)

-Ian Hunter (13 June 1900 – 22 September 1975) was a South African-born British actor of stage, film and television.
+Ian Hunter (13 June 1900 – 22 September 1975) was a South African-British actor of stage, film and television.

-Acting career
+Early life and education

-On his return from military service Hunter studied under Elsie Fogerty at the Central School of Speech and Drama, then based in the Royal Albert Hall, London.
+Hunter was born and raised by English parents in the Kenilworth area of Cape Town, South Africa (then governed as Cape Colony).
+His family moved to London when he was a teenager.
+In 1917, he enlisted in the British Army, serving in France during the final year of the First World War.

+On his return from military service, Hunter studied under Elsie Fogerty at the Central School of Speech and Drama, then based at Royal Albert Hall.
 Within two years he made his stage debut.
 He decided to work in British silent films taking a part in Not for Sale (1924) directed by W.P.
 Kellino for Stoll Pictures.